citp/privacy-policy-historical/b/bi/bid/bidclerk.com.md

 Information Use

 BidClerk.com uses your information to provide you with the best experience when using the site.
 Content may be personalized to meet your individual viewing needs.
 Information is used to ensure that the terms and conditions are abided by.
-The site does include some adult content and the age of the user during registration is used to block such content.
 BidClerk.com will also occasionally market various products and services.

 Profile